ehuott/rsync_backup/README.txt

-README for rsync_backup
+README for rsync_backup and backup_rsync

-NOTE: rsync_backup comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions.
+NOTE: This software comes with ABSOLUTELY NO WARRANTY.
+It is free software, and you are welcome to redistribute it under certain conditions.
 See the GNU General Public Licence in the LICENSE file for details.

+RSYNC_BACKUP:

 rsync_backup is a Bash script to perform filesystem backups using the rsync utility.
 It supports making backups of multiple directory trees on multiple different hosts.
 Backups are stored on a file system mounted on the system where rsync_backup is run.